Legal Resources

 With the help of Web3, blockchain technology has opened the door for companies across many industries to make more efficient, inexpensive, and secure transactions without the need for a centralized authority.

-There are two main types of blockchains.
-Public blockchains, which anyone can access them, and private blockchains, which only selected users have access and can participate in the network.
-Permissioned blockchains are a hybrid of both, meaning anyone can access them as long as they have specific permissions from the network operator.
+There are two main types of blockchains: Public blockchains, which anyone can access, and private blockchains, which only selected users have access and can participate in the network.
+Permissioned blockchains are a hybrid of both, meaning anyone can access them only if they have specific permissions from the network operator.

 Permissionless blockchains are publicly available and fully decentralized DLTs, which means there is no central authority involved.
 They allow everyone to interact and participate in the validation process because they are based on open-source protocols, providing strong security.
-Validators need to all vote to adopt the protocols and code that become the decision-making process of the blockchain.
-This makes it difficult to change the behavior of the blockchain.
+Validators need to vote to adopt the protocols and code that become the decision-making process of the blockchain.
+This makes it difficult to change the blockchain behavior.
 Transactions are also fully transparent, and the nodes involved are almost always anonymous.
-They have, however, some technical restraints such as (i) less control over privacy (everyone has access to what is going on in the blockchain); and (ii) lower scalability and level of performance than permissioned blockchains––mainly due to the wide scope of their verification process and the amount of information they need to process.
+They have, however, some technical restraints such as (1) less control over privacy (everyone has access to what is going on in the blockchain), and (2) lower scalability and level of performance than permissioned blockchains––mainly due to the wide scope of their verification process and the amount of information they need to process.
 Bitcoin is an example of a permissionless public blockchain.

 This distinction between public and private blockchains is important to identify and analyze antitrust issues.
 But the more the blockchain technology develops, the more those differences become blurred.
 A combination of small permissioned blockchains with more open, wider, and decentralized ones (although sometimes still using encrypted transactions) has become a common trend.
 Interoperability between blockchains and existing network externalities are both expected to keep verification prices down while increasing security.
-In the end, the final configuration of a blockchain and its software code will depend on the strategy and business model selected, which is something that needs to be analyzed on a case-by-case basis, considering the industry and applications involved.
+Ultimately, the final configuration of a blockchain and its software code will depend on the strategy and business model selected, which is something that must be analyzed on a case-by-case basis, considering the industry and applications involved.

 The same issues apply to the enforcement of antitrust laws to this new technology.
 That's why it is essential that companies using blockchain technology have a clear antitrust policy in place and train their key employees accordingly—especially those involved with the business strategy of the company and the people interacting on a regular basis with competitors.

-i.
-Fix Prices, Rig Bids or Allocate Markets and Customers
+Fix Prices, Rig Bids, or Allocate Markets and Customers

 Companies using a blockchain are expected to compete with other blockchains and non-blockchain rivals.
 A blockchain may also involve a vertical relationship, where validators, for example, use the platform to sell their products or services in the retail market or require some input from a supplier.
 Thus, blockchains may also facilitate anticompetitive behavior in related upstream or downstream markets.